ansonnchan/ansonnchan/README.md

 - Reading "*The Pig That Wants To Be Eaten*" by *Julian Baggini*
 - Rewatching "*Cyberpunk: Edgerunners*" because it's genuinely so good 🦾

 ### Previously...
 - Scaled **backend infrastructure** at Borrow'd
 - Folding demon at GAP
 - Drill sergeant at Kumon (jk I was a centre assistant)

-### In The Future...
-- Be a TA for math or computer science courses
-- Travel to New York

 ### Find Me Here...
 - LinkedIn: [in/ansonnchan](https://www.linkedin.com/in/ansonnchan/)